 Discover all Energy Technologies & Startups

-The energy sector faces increasing pressure from various stakeholders, from consumers to utility-scale power plants, to reduce the cost of renewables while simultaneously improving the adoption rate of renewable energy.
-Startups and emerging companies develop a range of solutions that cater to both energy producers, consumers, as well as prosumers.
-Technologies to reduce the cost of solar and wind, increase the capacity of energy storage, and improve the efficiency of batteries generates interest and investment to develop novel technologies.
-In addition, implementing AI, blockchain, machine learning, and the internet of energy techniques transform the processes and business models currently employed in the energy sector.
+The energy sector faces increasing pressure from various stakeholders to reduce the cost of renewables while simultaneously improving the adoption rate of renewable energy.
+Startups and scaleups develop a range of solutions that cater to energy producers, consumers, as well as prosumers.
+Technologies to reduce the cost of solar and wind, increase the capacity of energy storage, and improve the efficiency of batteries generates exciting investment opportunities.
+In addition, implementing AI, blockchain, and IoE will transform the processes and business models currently in practice in the energy sector.

 The Energy Industry Trends & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth research.
 Among others, hydrogen fuels, smart grids, and power transmission technologies will transform the sector as we know it today.
 Identifying new opportunities and emerging technologies to implement into your business early on goes a long way in gaining a competitive advantage.
 Get in touch to easily and exhaustively scout relevant technologies & startups that matter to you.